 EdTech is one of the most flourishing startup sectors in India.
 It beholds a large addressable audience, growing investor interest, increasing paid subscriptions, and intense competition.
 A recent Google-KPMG report estimates the overall sector to grow 8x and reach $2 billion by 2021.
 The paid subscriptions are likely to reach 9.6 million with 6x growth since 2016.

-Toppr is India’s booming after-school learning app for 5th to 12th grade students.
+Toppr is India’s booming after-school learning app for 5th to 12th-grade students.
 It supplements classroom learning with interactive lectures, useful practice materials, regular tests & doubt-solving sessions to make learning personalized for the students.

 Launched in 2013, Toppr started off as a platform specifically focused on helping students prepare for competitive exams such as IIT-JEE, AIIMS, BITSAT, and many more.
-Once Toppr realized a pool of opportunities that exists in the business, they shifted their focus towards students of both junior and senior classes beginning from class 5 to class 12.
+Once Toppr realized a pool of opportunities that exist in the business, they shifted their focus towards students of both junior and senior classes beginning from class 5 to class 12.

 In order to provide exceptional learning experiences to all the students, Toppr scaled up its educational resources drastically: